-It is permitted to bring local currency (Jamaican dollars) into the country.
-However, passengers entering Jamaica must declare on their customs form all currencies and monetary instruments they are carrying if it amounts to US$10,000 or more.
+You can bring local currency (Jamaican dollars) into the country.
+However, you must declare on your customs form all currencies and monetary instruments over the value of US$10,000.

 Personal imports of meat and dairy products from the UK are banned.
 Customs officials may search baggage and will destroy banned foodstuffs.